ARTICLE CATEGORIES

 Tips and tricks when working with essential oils to make body care products:

 • Dilute appropriately, usually to around 3% of the total volume, in drops – less for the face, keeping to a maximum of 1.5%.
-(8)
+For children, sensitive skin, pregnancy, and daily leave-on use, go lower.
+Proper dilution reduces the risk of skin irritation, sensitization, and other reactions.
+(9)

-• Disperse essential oils into 190 proof alcohol or a lipid before adding water (oil and water don’t mix!)
+• Disperse essential oils into 190-proof alcohol or a lipid before adding water (oil and water don’t mix!).
+For aromatic sprays, high-proof alcohol can help solubilize essential oils when used correctly.
+(10)

 6 Body Care DIYs to Start With